Written by Varghese Emlin Charly

 If you successfully logged in, Congratulations!
 You have installed CentOS.
 If you couldn’t login, try login in with

-.
+localhost login: rootandPassword: (The root password you set).
 Once you login with root, BE SURE YOU CREATE A NEW USER.
 If that didn’t work, try reinstalling CentOS from the beginning.

 Setting up CentOS